 - Garlic: Garlic is the most amazing herb for degenerative arthritis.
 Chew two flakes of raw garlic everyday, after meals.

 - Turmeric: Since time immemorial, turmeric has been used as an anti-inflammatory agent.
 Curcumin in turmeric battles inflammation and swelling and thus manages the pain successfully.
 Add one spoon of turmeric powder to a mug of water and boil well.
 Have daily.

-- Apple cider vinegar: Mix apple cider vinegar and honey and have this thrice daily; it will assuage the symptoms of arthritis effectively.
+- Apple cider: Mix apple cider and honey and have this thrice daily; it will assuage the symptoms of arthritis effectively.

-- Black sesame seeds: Black sesame seeds are loaded with calcium.
+- Sesame seeds: Black sesame seeds are loaded with calcium.
 The seeds help reduce joint stiffness and thus enhance the range of movement of the joint.
 Soak a spoonful of the seeds every night and consume on waking.